 Damages in Car Accident Claims

 Compensatory damages are designed to compensate a victim for the losses he or she has suffered.
-Two types of compensatory damages are awarded in car accident cases:
+Two types of compensatory damages are awarded in automobile crash cases:

 - Economic damages: These are damages that can be measured in terms of money.
 They may include past and future medical expenses, lost wages, and lost earning capacity.